JA-Karoles222008237/JA-Karoles222008237/README.md

 - Completed a **Skills Self-Assessment** and **Interest Inventory** as part of WIL preparation.
 - Actively applied and refined technical skills during real-world projects at Plum Systems.
 - Participated in collaborative development using **React**, **Firebase**, and **Redux**, aligned with industry practices.
-- Documented outcomes in the [Skills & Interests Worksheet](docs/skills-interests.pdf).
+- Documented outcomes in the below:

  <p align="center">
   <img src="/docs/Todo Login.jpeg" alt="Career Counselling Confirmation Screenshot" width="45%" />